Legion-Team/legion-protocol-contracts/docs/src/src/LegionSealedBidAuctionSale.sol/contract.LegionSealedBidAuctionSale.md

 ### _verifyCancelLocked

-Verify that canceling is locked.
+Verify that canceling is locked

 ```solidity